OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 `goals.csv` in the `conf` folder provides input information for `functions.r`, particularly about function calls.
 These are indicated by two columns: *preindex_function* (functions for all goals that do not have sub-goals, and functions for all sub-goals) and *postindex_function* (functions for goals with sub-goals).

 In the `preindex_fuction`, you could specify variables such as _status_year_ and _trend_year_, which you can call in your goal function.
 Note that it is not necessary to specify those variables.
-If you do not use them in your function as in the CS example, you could delete those variables in `preindex_fuction`.
+If you do not use them in your function as in the CS example, you could delete those variables in `preindex_function`.

 > Changing goal weights will be done here by editing the value in the *weight* column.
 Weights do not need to be 0-1 or add up to 10; weights will be scaled as a proportion of the number of goals assessed.
 The ten goals are weighted equally by default.